foldda/charian/README.md

 - **Systems integration** - for exchanging structured data between independent programs in a serialized form;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Cross-program data exchange using Charian is simple because it's data-model-independent and can be based on common methods and protocols, as opposed to the conventional approach that requires dedicated middleware or custom pipelines which has the overhead of establishing and maintaining a schema.
-Compared to the other data serialization systems, Charian's simple, one-size-fits-all design has many advantages such as being -
+Cross-program data exchange using Charian is simple because it can be built based on common methods and protocols, as opposed to the conventional approach that requires dedicated middleware or custom pipelines which has the overhead of establishing and maintaining a schema.
+Compared to the other data serialization systems, Charian's plain, one-size-fits-all approach has many advantages such as being -

 - **Flexible**: it is designed to be generic and fit any data model, ideal for evolving and dynamic programs;
 - **Minitual and compact**: the API only requires minimal code (around 800 lines) to implement, with no 3rd-party dependency;